TelkomIndonesia/exign/README.md

-# HTTP Signature Front-Reverse Proxy
+# HTTP Signature Forward-Reverse Proxy

 A reverse proxy that is able to add [signature header](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-12) to all received request and forward the request to the actual server.